tox2ik/genja-jolemak/README.md

 # X jolemak layout

-Colemak layout with minor alterations.
+The layout is based on Colemak, with some alterations;

 - special chars in original US-layout positions.
 - q <-> j